Tangled Ever After

-Tangled Ever After is a 2012 six-minute American animated short film written and directed by Nathan Greno and Byron Howard, serving as a sequel to the 2010 Walt Disney Animation Studios film Tangled.
+Tangled Ever After is a 2012 American animated short film written and directed by Nathan Greno and Byron Howard, serving as a sequel to the 2010 Disney animated film Tangled.
 It premiered in theaters on January 13, 2012, before the 3D theatrical re-release of Beauty and the Beast, and on Disney Channel followed by the premiere of The Princess and the Frog on March 23, 2012.
-The short was later, in fall 2012, included as a bonus feature on the Diamond Edition of Cinderella, and was also released three years later, on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.
+In fall 2012, the short was included as a bonus feature on the Diamond Edition of Cinderella.
+It was also released three years later, on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.
 The short is also available as a stand-alone download on iTunes.

-The story of the short, counting also the TV series produced 5 years later (otherwise it would take place just after the original film as originally intended), picks up approximately three years after the events of Tangled, explored throughout Rapunzel's Tangled Adventure, from the television film, Tangled: Before Ever After to the three-part series finale, "Plus est en Vous".
-In the short, the kingdom prepares for the long-awaited royal wedding of Rapunzel and Eugene Fitzherbert.
+The animated short picks up approximately three years after the events of Tangled, explored throughout Rapunzel's Tangled Adventure, from the television film, Tangled: Before Ever After to the three-part series finale, "Plus est en Vous".
+In the short, the kingdom prepares for the long-awaited royal wedding of Rapunzel and Flynn Rider (Eugene Fitzherbert).
 However, chameleon Pascal and horse Maximus lose the wedding rings, triggering a frenzied search to retrieve them.

-Greno and Howard started the film after popular demand.
+Greno and Howard created the film short after popular demand.
 Among the film's voice actors are Mandy Moore, Zachary Levi, and Matt Nolan.